Customer Privacy Notice

 - it is necessary for defending any future legal claims.

-You have the right to ask us to restrict what we use your personal information for
+You have the right to ask us to restrict or limit what we use your personal information for:

 - where you have identified inaccurate information, and have told us of it